Jackson Porozo: Early career

 Born in San Lorenzo, Esmeraldas, Porozo started his career with LDU Quito, joining their youth setup in 2012.
 He subsequently represented Sandino FC, Manta and Independiente del Valle before returning to Manta in 2016.
 Porozo made his senior debut during the 2017 campaign, in the Ecuadorian Serie B. He scored his first senior goal on 22 April of that year, netting his team's only in a 3–1 away loss against Colón FC.
 Porozo finished his first season with one goal in 16 appearances, and also had a trial at Palmeiras in December 2017.

 Santos

-On 23 March 2018, Porozo agreed to a contract with Santos, being initially assigned to the under-20s.
+On 23 March 2018, Porozo agreed to a contract with Santos, being initially assigned to the under-20 squad.
 After having problems in his contract, he joined the club in August, after his 18th birthday.

 Boavista

 On 1 October 2020, Porozo was announced at Primeira Liga side Boavista, agreeing to a five-year contract, for a total fee of €500,000; Santos received 80% of the value, and also retained a 16% over a future sale.